bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ### Observers Vs Input

 [Observers (and the events that trigger them)] might be the first thing that comes to mind when reacting to changes in your game.
-After all, observers will react immediately as opposed to waiting for the input `Messages` to update each frame.
+After all, observers will react immediately as opposed to waiting for the input data to update each frame.
-Surely input would be better handled with events and observers rather than `Messages`?
+Surely input would be better handled with events and observers rather than collecting `Messages` and moving them into a resource?

 Not quite.

 Observers can be triggered multiple times within a single frame.
 If the data causing the observer to trigger isn't kept in check, the tidal wave of resulting logic could massively impact the performance of your game.
-Observers are also sequentially evaluated, while `Messages` can be evaluated concurrently.
+Observers are also sequentially evaluated, while `Messages` can be evaluated and placed into their respective resources concurrently.
-This allows our systems that access input `Messages` to run much faster overall than if we were triggering observers individually for each input received.
+This allows our systems that access `ButtonInput` to run much faster overall than if we were triggering observers individually for each input received.

 This isn't to say the you can't use both in your systems.
-If there's some logic that you want to call from both receiving input data and from triggering an event, then combining input messages and observers can work for this purpose.
+If there's some logic that you want to call from both receiving input data and from triggering an event, then combining `ButtonInput` and observers can work for this purpose.
 Take the example below, where we spawn a new unit by triggering an observer.
 Receiving a `LeftMouseButton` input will trigger the observer, but we'll also trigger the observer when we're setting up our app.